 Andri Sigthorsson is another terrible misjudgement from the guys at the Sports Interactive.
 In CM3 the Icelandic goal poacher had a potential rating of 200, the highest rating possible.
 While his career ended prematurely through a serious knee injury, his brother Kolbeinn starred in Iceland’s famous Euro 2016 campaign where they knocked out England.
-Andri now manages his families chain of bakeries in his homeland and acts as a football agent for his younger brother.
+Andri now manages his family-run chain of bakeries and acts as a football agent for his younger brother.

 Anthony Vanden Borre